 But what exactly is this strange-looking symbol called an ampersand?
-And why would a leading design firm choose it as their name?
+And why would I choose it as the name of my company?

 The '&' symbol itself was devised over 2000 years ago by Cicero's secretary, Marcus Tullius Tiro, as a cursive, one-stroke form of the Latin work for et, which means and.

 As for the word ampersand, the answer may seem a bit surprising.
 Coined in 1835, it's an alteration of the phrase "& per se and," read "and per se and."
 Literally, this means "the character '&' by itself is the word 'and'."